Through the Viewfinder photography: History

-In addition, the popularity of digital photography and of on-line auction sites has led to a big increase in the number lot of older medium format TLRs and pseudo TLRs on the second hand market.
+In addition, the popularity of digital photography and of on-line auction sites has led to a big increase in the number of older medium format TLRs and pseudo TLRs on the second hand market.
 Many people find it more convenient to use these cameras for TtV photography than to use them with film.

 TtV video

 Videos shot using TtV are known as "Meta Documentaries", an example of which was ShootingBack, by S. Mann, in which a covert EyeTap wearable camera was used to shoot through the viewfinder of various standard hand-held video and motion picture film cameras.
 In some situations both of the two cameras record, and the resulting "Meta Documentary" is edited down from both camera feeds (the camera being looked into, as well as the camera that's looking into its viewfinder).
 In other cases, the second camera is just a "dummy" camera that does not actually record, and its purpose is only to be looked through.